Comensi/comensi-atlas/src/pages/index.md

 ---
 templateKey: index-page
 image: /img/comensiatlas.png
-tagline: Community Engagement for Social Inclusion
+tagline: The map becomes the territory
 description: ''
 intro:
   blurbs:
+    - title: Toolkit
+      image: /img/atlas-only-heavy.png
+      text1: 'The Comensi toolkit'
+      linkText: The toolkit
+      linkUrl: outputs
+    - title: Atlases
+      image: /img/atlas-only-heavy.png
+      text1: 'The atlases'
+      linkText: The atlases
+      linkUrl: atlases
+    - title: Handbook
-    - image: /img/atlas-only-heavy.png
+      image: /img/atlas-only-heavy.png
-      text1: 'The Community Atlas is a a toolkit for creating online maps. '
+      text1: 'The heighbourhood hub handbook'
   description: ''
 ---
-COMENSI combines tools, methods and practices specifically designed and selected to improve the engagement of urban communities.
-Our Toolkit is written to support adult education providers, public administrators, community managers and every professional interested in activating participatory processes of community engagement in challenging urban settings.
-This platform aims to extend the COMENSI method with practical digital tools for collecting and exploring information about neighbourhoods and places.
-The Neighbourhood Atlas is a tool that enables anyone to create, share and combine maps of places, chronograms and  collections of documents in the hope that they too can take part in shaping their reality.
+The EU-funded project COmmunity ENgagement for Social Inclusion (COMENSI) combines tools, methods and practices aimed to improve the engagement of people living in disadvantaged urban communities.
+The project partners will test the method included in the Toolkit -which supports adult education providers, public administrators, community managers and other professionals to initiate participatory processes- in five challenging EU urban neighbourhoods.
+These practical experiences will be collated in the Atlas, a platform which enables to create, share and combine maps of places, timelines and collections of documents to support engagement.
+The final findings and recommendations will be shared in the Neighbourhood Hub Handbook.